 On September 7, 2011, the ABA Model Rule of Professional Conduct 1.6 (a) stated that an attorney must not reveal information received from a client without consent and must take necessary precautions to protect electronic communications.
 These rules demand that attorneys take “reasonable care to protect the confidentiality of client information, including information contained in e-mail communications in the course of a representation.”
 Secure email for lawyers is a matter of professional conduct.

-The ABA recognized that public Internet access could “jeopardize the confidentiality of electronic communications between a lawyer and client.”
-Most people don’t realize that most libraries, cafes, or hotel Internet connections are not secure or encrypted.
+The ABA acknowledged that public Internet access could “jeopardize the confidentiality of electronic communications between a lawyer and client.”
+However, many people fail to realize that most libraries, cafes, and hotel Internet connections are neither secure nor encrypted.
+Consequently, lawyers and clients must take extra precautions when communicating over public networks to protect sensitive information.
 Wireless connections are especially vulnerable.
 Users share the same IP address and have their data mixed, so hackers can easily steal passwords and email messages.

-Just like a doctor, attorneys are given access to highly sensitive private, financial, and health information.
-Even if the client fails to designate the sensitivity of the information, this fact should be understood.
-Access to this information is essential to a well-functioning court process.
-With this power comes the responsibility to protect this information.
+Just like doctors, attorneys have access to highly sensitive private, financial, and health information.
+Even if the client does not explicitly designate the information as sensitive, attorneys must inherently recognize and protect its confidentiality.
+Access to this information is crucial for a well-functioning court process.
+However, with this power comes the significant responsibility to safeguard and protect it from unauthorized disclosure.

 CYBERCRIMINALS STEAL EMAILS